tari-labs/tari-university/src/cryptography/fraud-proofs-1/PITCHME.md

 - bitcoin Merkle tree makes no distinction between inner and leaf nodes
     - re-interpret transactions as nodes and nodes as transactions
     - inner nodes having no format and only requiring the length to be 64 bytes
-- Bloom filters leak information such as determining if multiple address belongs to a single owner
+- Bloom filters leak information such as determining if multiple addresses belongs to a single owner
 - SPV clients pose the risk of a denial of service attack against full nodes when syncing
 - nodes can cause a denial of service against SPV clients by returning NULL filter responses to requests